Pixel-Pushers-1/MonoZelda/README.md

 Move Left -> A or Left Arrow
 Toggle Hitboxes -> G
 Use Item -> D1 - D6
+Fire Sword Beam -> T
 Player Attack -> Z or N
 Change Room -> Left Click on Door

+Note: For pushable blocks, keep pushing into the block for a few seconds for functionality to work

 ## Developers
 - Josh S